borntofrappe/python-scripts/demographic-data-analyzer/README.md

    This is true for both files: `analyzer` and `analyzer-previous`.

 2. `analyzer-previous.py` **does not** complete the assignment.
-It seems my inexperience with the pandas library stopped me from answering every question.
+It seems my January-self fell short of answering the last question

-3. I added a few rows at the bottom of the spreadsheet to ensure that the `native-country` column has value representative of "India".
-In slicing the dataset, it seems I ended up without a single data point from the country
+3. the `.csv` file does not describe the full dataset as provided by the assignment.
+I made the decision to consider a subset, to just illustrate the point of the scripts.

 ## Assignment

-Starting from a dataset of demographic data (extracted from the 1994 Census database), you must use Pandas to answer a series of questions.
+The goal is to analyze a `.csv` file and answer a series of questions.
+Questions such as:

 - How many people of each race are represented in this dataset?
-This should be a Pandas series with race names as the index labels. (`race` column)
+This should be a Pandas series with race names as the index labels
 - What is the average age of men?
 - What is the percentage of people who have a Bachelor's degree?
 - What percentage of people with advanced education (`Bachelors`, `Masters`, or `Doctorate`) make more than 50K?